vasilistsPro/Digits-0-5/README.md

-# Digits-0-5
-We have visualization of some handwritten data from numeric digits 0 to 5.
-This data is included in Scikit-Learn and consists of almost 2,000 8×8 thumbnails.
-I used a discrete color map to display the digit similarity results.
+# Isomap Visualization of Digits

+This project demonstrates the use of Isomap for dimensionality reduction and visualization of digit images.

+## Introduction

+This project loads a subset of the digits dataset, applies Isomap for dimensionality reduction to 2D, and visualizes the results with a scatter plot.
+The code is implemented in Python using scikit-learn and matplotlib.

+## Features

+- Dimensionality reduction with Isomap
+- Visualization of digit images in 2D space

+## Getting Started

+Follow these instructions to get the project up and running on your local machine.